 Basic loss per share is computed by dividing our net loss available to common shareholders by the weighted average number of shares of common stock outstanding during the period.
-Diluted loss per share is computed by dividing our net loss available to common shareholders by the diluted weighted average number of shares of common stock during the period.
+Diluted loss per share is computed by dividing our net loss available to common shareholders by the diluted weighted average number of shares of common stock outstanding during the period.
 Since we experienced a net loss for all periods presented, basic and diluted net loss per share are the same.
-Our diluted net loss per share for the years ended December 31, 2020 and 2019 excluded the impact of 816,513 and 780,391 potentially dilutive common shares, respectively, related to outstanding shares of unvested restricted stock awards, stock options and warrants, and in 2019, the conversion of our Senior Notes, since those shares would all have had an anti-dilutive effect on loss per share during the years then ended.
+As such, diluted loss per share for the years ended December 31, 2021 and 2020 excludes the impact of potentially dilutive common shares related to outstanding stock options, unvested restricted stock awards (RSAs), unvested restricted stock units (RSUs) and purchase warrants.

-As more fully described in Note 9 and 10, we have determined that each of the underwritten public offering in October 2020 and the sale of the 2019 Senior Notes in late 2019 triggered the full ratchet anti-dilution provision of the common stock we sold in 2018 Private Placement Transactions.
-For purposes of computing our basic and diluted earnings per share (EPS) for the years ended December 31, 2020 and 2019, we increased our net loss available for common shareholders by the fair value of the additional shares issued since they did not affect all our common shareholders equally and there were no contingencies related to the issuance of these shares.
-We also included the related shares in the weighted number of shares of common stock outstanding for the years ended December 31, 2020 and 2019.
+As more fully described in Note 7 and 8, we have determined that each of the underwritten public offering in October 2020 and the sale of the 2019 Senior Notes in late 2019 triggered the full ratchet anti-dilution provision of the common stock we sold in 2018 Private Placement Transactions.
+For purposes of computing our basic and diluted earnings per share (EPS) for the year ended December 31, 2020, we increased our net loss available for common shareholders by the fair value of the additional shares issued since they did not affect all our common shareholders equally and there were no contingencies related to the issuance of these shares.
+We also included the related shares in the weighted number of shares of common stock outstanding for the year ended December 31, 2020.